 A New West Parish Filters Water Treatment Plant

 West Parish Filters in Westfield has been the site of water filtration and treatment for drinking water supplied to the City of Springfield since the early 1900s.
-Original construction of the plant was completed in 1909 and featured slow sand filtration facilities (common in New England at the time).
+Original construction of the plant was completed in 1909 and featured slow sand filtration facilities (common in New England at the time, and still today).
 More slow sand filters were added in the 1920s, and chlorination was added in the 1960s.

 With the passage of the Safe Drinking Water Act in the 1970s, new science, technology, drinking water regulations, and substantial federal funding drove a modernization effort at the plant.
 In 1974, construction of a new rapid sand filtration facility was completed at West Parish Filters.

 The rapid sand filters have been the primary form of drinking water treatment ever since, with the slow sand filters remaining in use to meet peak and emergency demand.